sandeep45/meme-texter/README.md

 # DOCKER

+docker-compose run exec runs the container and swaps the command, so if you /bin/bash to a postgres server, now you have a server with no postgres and you are in it

+to do psql
+first get on to a box which is on the network which has the containers then from there, do `psql meme_backend_development -h postgres.cloud66.local -U postgres

 swap commands when running an image by overriding the CMD.
 `docker run -it web --name web /bin/bash` this will run a container by the name of "web" and it will load an image called "web" and when doing so it will run the command /bin/bash instead of the CMD specified in the Dockerfile.
 This is really useful.
 Also why we prefer to use CMD over ENTRYPOINT, as for the later overriding is a bit different and thus difficult.